okta/okta.github.io/_source/_posts/2018-11-19-build-crud-spring-and-vue.md

 This tutorial assumes that you have Node and Yarn installed.
 If you don't, install them now.

-Yarn can be installed using `brew install yarn`, or if you’re not on a mac, take a look at ([their website](https://yarnpkg.com/lang/en/docs/install/)).
+Yarn can be installed using `brew install yarn`, or if you're not on a mac, take a look at ([their website](https://yarnpkg.com/lang/en/docs/install/)).

 There are lots of ways to install Node.js.
 You can download a version from [their website](https://nodejs.org/en/download/releases/).
 I'm currently on version 8.12.0.
 Another option is the `n` package manager.
 Get it from [their GitHub page](https://github.com/tj/n).

 ## Create Vue.js App

-You’re going to use the Vue CLI 3 to create a project from scratch.
+You're going to use the Vue CLI 3 to create a project from scratch.
 Vue CLI is a great project that makes building a Vue app nice and easy.
-If you’re not familiar with it, take a look at [their website](https://cli.vuejs.org/).
+If you're not familiar with it, take a look at [their website](https://cli.vuejs.org/).

 Install the Vue CLI 3 using yarn: